mgsosna/mattsosna.com/_posts/data_engineering/2022-08-20-AWS-Storage.md

 access_key = 'abc123'
 secret_key = 'xyz456'

-client = boto3.client(access_key, secret_key, region_name='us-east-1')
+client = boto3.client(
+  access_key,
+  secret_key,
+  region_name='us-east-1'
+)
 ```

 But this is a huge security vulnerability, as **anyone who reads this code can impersonate you!** And if you accidentally push this file to a version control system like Git, removing lines 4-5 and pushing a new version won't be enough $-$ anyone can scroll through the history of the file to find your keys.

-Rather than hard-coding the values in Python, MacOS and Linux users can store these [**secrets**](https://secrethub.io/blog/what-is-secrets-management/) in a `.bash_profile.rc` file. ([See here](https://saralgyaan.com/posts/set-passwords-and-secret-keys-in-environment-variables-maclinuxwindows-python-quicktip/) for Windows.)
+Rather than hard-coding the values in Python, MacOS and Linux users can store these [**secrets**](https://secrethub.io/blog/what-is-secrets-management/) in a `.bash_profile.rc` or `.zshrc` file. ([See here](https://saralgyaan.com/posts/set-passwords-and-secret-keys-in-environment-variables-maclinuxwindows-python-quicktip/) for Windows.)
 This file contains aliases for filepaths (so Terminal knows you mean `/opt/homebrew/bin/python` when you type `python`, for example), as well as database passwords or other sensitive information.
 This file is located in your root directory and is hidden $-$ to find it, you need to type `⌘` + `.` to see it.

 In this file, we can set our AWS access keys.
 (Note the lack of spaces around the equals signs.)